Teenage Mutant Ninja Turtles: The Last Ronin: Video game

-A third-person action-RPG video game adaptation of The Last Ronin is in development by Black Forest Games, with THQ Nordic set to publish it for PlayStation 5, Xbox Series X/S, and PC.
+A third-person action-RPG video game adaptation of The Last Ronin was originally announced back in 2023 to be in development by Black Forest Games and was to be published by Embracer Group under its THQ Nordic banner.
+However, following its announcement and several years of no new updates, it came to light that the project was quietly cancelled when a new version was announced in 2026 to be in development by PlatinumGames, with Paramount Games Studio set to publish it for PlayStation 5, Xbox Series X/S, and Windows.

-Scrapped film adaptation
+Scrapped film

 A film adaptation of the graphic novel was announced to be in development by Paramount Pictures in April 2024.
-The film, produced by Walter Hamada and written by Tyler Burton Smith, will receive an R-rating and be live action.
+The film, produced by Walter Hamada and written by Tyler Burton Smith, was to receive an R-rating and be live-action.
 In August 2025, the film was reaffirmed to be moving forward following the merger between Paramount Global and Skydance Media.
-However, in November 2025, it was reported that development on the film was put on hold as Paramount Skydance appointed Neal H. Moritz to oversee a new live action reboot of the series.
+However, in November 2025, it was reported that development on the film was put on hold as Paramount Skydance appointed Neal H. Moritz to oversee a new live-action reboot of the series.
 Ilya Naishuller was in talks to direct prior to this.